Skip to main content

 Doctors Integrated Management E-System (DIME)

-Using the DIME database, doctors can share registration details, training, and employment history with prospective HSE employers.
+Doctors can use the DIME database to share registration details, training, and employment history with prospective HSE employers.

-Using the occupational health module in DIME doctors can complete:
+Using the occupational health module in DIME, you can complete:

 • employment history